-The school employed a family support worker, increasing the time and expertise available to support families who are struggling.
+The school continues to employ a family support worker, increasing the time and expertise available to support families who are struggling.
 This has led to improved attendance for some young people and increased engagement with school for other families who previously found this difficult.